Do you know that Bioprinting will replace organ donors?

-The popularity of 3D printing in medical field increased after the successful keep of a baby-sized ear on a mouse by a USA based institute, Wake Forest Institute for Regenerative Medicine.
+The popularity of 3D printing in the medical field increased after the successful keep of a baby-sized ear on a mouse by a USA-based institute, Wake Forest Institute for Regenerative Medicine.

 To avoid this, researchers are using 3D printers for Bioprinting.
-It will let them print organs in response to the demand and save thousands of lives.
+This technology lets them print organs in response to the demand and save thousands of lives.

 Let’s dive in,